 The Butcher Shop House of Gore – 1444 E. Reaney Ave., St. Paul, MN 55106.

 Back for 2015 the attraction will be open weekends in October plus every day Halloween week.

 Nightmare Grove – 9042 Upper 81 Street South, Cottage Grove, MN

 A home haunt only October 30th and 31st.

 Haunting Experience On Highway 61, 10900 E. Point Douglas Rd., Cottage Grove, MN 55016

 Another full entertainment with movies, bonfires, live entertainment, a Ghoul Grill restaurant, beer tent, and Club Scream dancing.
-The Haunting Experience on Highway 61 has two haunted attractions.
+The Haunting Experience on Highway 61 has two haunted attractions plus Big Zombie Paintball.
 Schummo’s Clown House and The Hayride.
+Attraction opens for the season on October 2nd.
 Doors open at dark and close at 11 pm on Friday and Saturday or at 10 pm on all other nights.
-Tickets are $17.
-It runs from Friday and Saturday from September 27th through November 2nd plus the 16th, 17th, 23rd, 24th, and 31st.
+Ticket prices vary depending on attraction.
+Save money and buy online.
 This area was first settled nearly two hundred years ago by people who ran into a very rough winter and resorted to cannibalism.
 There are lots of scary tales about that winter.
 As an attraction, the working farm hosts a daily separate corn maze which runs from 11 am to 6 pm.